dwbrown/Markov/README.md

     "a[*]"   -> "b[*]"    ; change to state b
     "b[?$]*" -> "b[$]?*"  ; state b: reverse characters until done

-For each transformation, The string before the -> is the pattern string, the string after the -> is the replacement string.
+For each transformation, The string before the -> is the pattern string and the string after the -> is the replacement string.
 The pattern string and the replacement string may be enclosed in double quotes like "abc", single quotes like 'abc', or vertical bars like |abc|.
 The delimiter may not appear inside the string, and the pattern and replacement strings may